geolongc/speeding_GPS_UK/README.md

 * _process_osm_features.py_ is used to construct road network and links into multigraph in python and count OSM enginnering features for each road link within 100 meters

-Python package versions
+package versions

 OSMnx 1.9

 **R**

-read model data.R is used to read data in R for plot and modelling
+* _read model data.R_ is used to read data in R for plot and modelling

-plot road link-level speeding.R is used to plot road link level speeding counts across road network in R
+* _plot road link-level speeding.R_ is used to plot road link level speeding counts across road network in R

-nb model for speeding.R is used to implement negative binominal model for speeding behaviours, network metrics, and engineering features
+* _nb model for speeding.R_ is used to implement negative binominal model for speeding behaviours, network metrics, and engineering features

-export model results.R is used to format and export negative binominal results in R
+* _export model results.R_ is used to format and export negative binominal results in R

-plot heatmap for model results.R is used to read structured model results and plot heatmap for incidence rate ratio across models
+* _plot heatmap for model results.R_ is used to read structured model results and plot heatmap for incidence rate ratio across models

-R package versions
+package versions

 sf
 dplyr
 glmmTMB

-Software and package versions
+**Software and package versions**

 Sparial Design Network Analysis (sDNA), version 4.1.1